greglan/greglan.github.io/pages/security/cryptography/block-stream-ciphers.md

   Depending on the mode, should also be random
 * Padding
-* Table 2.1 of [1]: key sizes and block lengths
+* Table 2.1 of [2]: key sizes and block lengths

+### Nonce-base encryption [2, 2.2.1]
+* Nonce definition: *Number used Once* [2, p10]

+  Use: ensure uniqueness
+* Nonce-base encryption definition [2, p10]: ensures that even when the same message is encrypted twice or more, no pattern should reveal that this is happening.

+  Requirements:
+    - relies on nonces being unique.
+The $$N$$-th message will get nonce $$N$$.
+Cen be done using a counter
+    - synchronization
+* Secrecy of nonces: all visible to an adversary.
+Coherent with Kerckhoff's principle that the security should reside in the secrecy of the key

+  Some schemes do derive their nonces based on the key, and hence the nonces are required to be securely sent

 ### Electronic Codebook (ECB) mode
-* Each block of data is encrypted separately
+* Each block of data is encrypted separately [2, 2.2]
 * Drawback: lacks the diffusion property because the same plaintext result in the same ciphertext.
 Hence, data patterns are not well-hidden
 * Not reliable for use: compare